 Lots of pregnant women suffer from constipation and its caused by your food being processed at a slower rate through your digestive tract.
 Later in pregnancy, it could also be caused by the uterus pressing onto your rectum.
 Eat foods high in fibre, drink plenty of water and do some walking.
 If you feel you need a supplement use Linseeds on salads and yogurt as they are a good source of fibre.

 Piles can be itchy and sore and you might get them while you’re pregnant because the muscles in the veins are relaxed and as you get heavier there is more pressure.
 The good news is that they should disappear once you’ve had your baby.
-You can lower the risk of getting piles by eating plenty of fibre, drinking water and getting some exercise.
+You can lower the risk of getting piles by eating plenty of fibre.
+Also drinking water and getting some exercise.
+Exercising during pregnancy is good for you.

 What’s leaking is called colostrum and this might occur more during the final stages of pregnancy when your body is ready to give birth.
 The best thing to do is to wear breast pads inside your bra.
 It’s perfectly natural and it’s something that may happen throughout the time you are breastfeeding.